Product Tips

 ADR (Average Daily Rate)

 ADR is your average revenue per booked night.
-It's a useful benchmark for tracking pricing trends over time and comparing performance across properties or markets, but ADR alone doesn't tell the complete story — a property can have a high ADR but low occupancy and underperform a lower-ADR property with higher occupancy.
+It's a useful benchmark for tracking pricing trends over time, but ADR alone doesn't tell the complete story — a property can have a high ADR but low occupancy and underperform a lower-ADR property with higher occupancy.

 Occupancy Rate

 Occupancy is the percentage of available nights that are booked.
 High occupancy at a low rate often signals underpricing.
-Low occupancy at a high rate may signal overpricing, poor listing quality, or a weak competitive position in your market.
+Low occupancy at a high rate may signal overpricing, poor listing quality, or a weak competitive position.

 RevPAR (Revenue Per Available Night)

 RevPAR is the most important metric in vacation rental revenue management.
-It's calculated by multiplying ADR by occupancy rate, and it accounts for both pricing and occupancy together.
+It's calculated by multiplying ADR by occupancy rate.
 A property generating $180 ADR at 75% occupancy ($135 RevPAR) outperforms a property generating $220 ADR at 55% occupancy ($121 RevPAR).
 Always evaluate performance on RevPAR, not ADR or occupancy alone.

 Booking Pace: The Forward-Looking Metric

 Booking pace measures how quickly reservations are accumulating for future dates compared to historical patterns.
-A property with strong 90-day forward booking pace on peak summer dates probably has room to increase rates — demand is outpacing supply.
+A property with strong 90-day forward booking pace on peak summer dates probably has room to increase rates.
 A property with weak 30-day booking pace on dates that should be strong may need a rate adjustment to stimulate bookings.

 Dynamic Pricing Tools for Vacation Rentals